DelazJ/QGIS-Documentation/docs/about/features.rst

    supporting the OGC Catalog Service for the Web (CSW) standard)
 #.
 Offline Editing (allow offline editing and synchronizing with databases)
 #.
 Processing (the spatial data processing framework for QGIS)
 #.
+GRASS GIS Processing (algorithms for use within the QGIS Processing framework)
+#.
 Topology Checker (find topological errors in vector layers)